-Cheer words should promote school pride, honor, tradition and sportsmanship in the cheer.
+Cheer words should incorporate school pride, honor, tradition, and sportsmanship.
 Cheers that are negative, insulting to other teams or the judges may reflect a lower School Representation score.

 In general, performances from school-based teams, including but not limited to the actual routine, signs, cheers, chants and hand signals/gestures, should adhere to outfitting, performance and music guidelines and criteria in place and approved by the administration or institution which the team represents.